 The Oldest Restaurant In New Mexico Has A Truly Incredible History

 Santa Fe is the oldest state capital in the country.
-So it should come as no surprise that New Mexico’s oldest restaurant is located in the City Different as well.
-El Farol, a Spanish tapas restaurant, was established in 1835 and is still going strong 181 years later!
+So it should come as no surprise that the oldest restaurant in New Mexico is located in the City Different as well.
+El Farol, a Spanish tapas restaurant, was established in 1835 and is still going strong 184 years later!

 “El Farol” means “warmth” or “light.”
 So if you’re looking for some culinary history with a side of flamenco, head toward this beacon on Canyon Road and see for yourself why it won a “Best of Santa Fe” Award in 2015.

 El Farol is open Wednesday to Sunday, from 3:00 p.m. until 9:00 p.m.
 You can learn more about this restaurant, view their menus, and make reservations by visiting the El Farol website.